LM154406/lm154406.github.io/about.md

 # About Me
 Hello I am Bewu I like reading, playing games, and cats.
 I am okay at coding and I plan to get better at it over the year.
 I also plan on being a veterinarian in the future if I can survive my ap bio class this year.
-My favorite Novel is Shadow Slave and i even named my cat after the mc.
+My favorite Novel is Shadow Slave and I even named my cat after the mc.
 My name is Bewu after an old friend started calling me that and it stuck, as of why Bewu of all names I haven't a clue...
 I want to become a Veterinarian because I love animals and I want to make a lot of money TwT.
 Some skills I will learn in this course that will help me in working as a vet are, working and collaborating as a team, and managing stress.

 <img width="148" height="254" alt="image" src="https://github.com/user-attachments/assets/87437e97-8d10-45cd-872b-20c479a40a4c" />
 <img width="297" height="169" alt="image" src="https://github.com/user-attachments/assets/1007d956-b3eb-449d-9f1a-26321c5515a5" />